jda5/ccc-graphs-app-data-analysis/README.md

 * scipy (https://scipy.org)
 * statsmodels (https://www.statsmodels.org/stable/index.html)

-You will also need to download the data files, which can be found here: LINK
+You will also need to download the data files, which can be found here: https://osf.io/f4a9x/files/osfstorage

 Additionally, the test data analyses can be found here: https://github.com/jda5/ccc-graphs-rct-analysis and the app's source code can be found here: https://github.com/jda5/ccc-graphs-production